Chunngai/notes/papers/Corpora Generation for Grammatical Error Correction.md

 (Method 1 Limitation) The vast majority of the generated data are not grammatical errors.

+## 3. Data Generation from Round-trip Translation
+(Method 2) Round trip translation via a bridge language using discarded identical examples in method 1.
+(Method 2) Round trip translation introduce noise according to both the
++ weaknesses of the translation models
++ various inheritant ambiguous of translation
+( Method 2) Bridge languages:
++ Fr
++ De
++ Ja
++ Ru
+for that they are
++ high resource languages
++ dissimilar from each other
+(Model) The one proposed by Google's Neural Machine Translation System: Bridging the Gap between Human and Machine Translation
+(Method 2)
+1. Round trip translation
+2. Augmentation for more identity exampels
+3. Probabilistically introduce spelling errors to train a model proficient at grammar and spelling correction
+    + deletion
+    + insertion
+    + replacement
+    + transposition of adjacent chrs
+4. Stochastically introducing common errors identified in Wikipedia byapplying rules learned from extracted esits of up to 3 words whose src and trg phrases are close in edit distance, and which do not contain numbers or capitalization, with the probability computed with $P(original | revised) = \frac{C(original, revised)}{C(revised)}$.
+(Method 2 detail) Target sentences in the generated corpora using this method are less likely to contain
++ poor grammar
++ misspellings
++ spam
+than the targets of the revision data as trgs of this method are sentences that were left unchanged for at least one revision.
+(Method 1 & 2 detail)
+Method 1: Polluted by significant noise, but has a good coverage of the domain of real-world ge.
+Method 2: The errors introduced are relatively clean, but represents only a subset of the domain of real-world errors.

 ## 5. Model
 (Model) Transformer.
 (Model) BPE.